itsaalexk/notes/README.md

 # Note App

-## A small but very convenient note app developed using webpack so you can use it un all browsers without having compatibility issues.
+## A small but very convenient note app developed using webpack so you can use it on all browsers without having compatibility issues.

 ### Website deployed using Github Pages , for the full version, visit this site: